Rizwan-Ishaq/SocialGraphPage/index.md

 9. Martin Heidegger, Baruch Spinoza, John Stuart Mill _(32)_
 10. David Hume, Thomas Aquinas, Edmund Husserl _(31)_

+Some of them come across quite clearly as huge planets in the universe of connections: Aristotle and Plato are the two large purple bulbs to the left (the network is designed to have people from way back in the past tend towards the right side, and people from the present tend toward the right).
+Kant and Marx are the large bulbs in the bottom of the network in green and yellow respectively.

 ### Interconnectedness

 A peculiar characteristic we noticed when analyzing the historical bins: the probability of the nodes being connected varied vividly, but had a general decline.
 We attribute this to the record keeping and/or education scarcity; only the most influential philosophers got to be remembered by time, and were able to be granted the honor of having a Wikipedia-page - and in times with scarce educational resources, renowned thinkers were more likely to influence one another.
 Today there has never been more philosophers worthy of a Wikipedia-page alive, but the likelihood of them influencing each other is declining.
 It's like the strange situation we're facing with regards to reading: never hve there been such a steep decline in people reading books, yet more books are being printed than ever before.